ggandor/leap.nvim/README.md

 # leap.nvim

-Leap is a general-purpose motion plugin for Neovim, building and improving primarily on [vim-sneak](https://github.com/justinmk/vim-sneak), with the ultimate goal of establishing a new standard interface for moving around in the visible area in Vim-like modal editors.
-It allows you to reach any target in a very fast, uniform way, and minimizes the required focus level while executing a jump.
+Leap is a general-purpose motion plugin for Neovim, building and improving primarily on [vim-sneak](https://github.com/justinmk/vim-sneak).
+Using some clever ideas, it allows you to jump to any position in the visible editor area very quickly, with near-zero mental overhead.

 ![showcase](../media/showcase.gif?raw=true)

 ### How to use it (TL;DR)

-Leap's default motions allow you to jump to any position in the visible editor area by entering a 2-character search pattern, and then potentially a label character to pick your target from multiple matches, similar to Sneak.
-The main novel idea in Leap is that **you get a preview of the target labels** - you can see which key you will need to press before you actually need to do that.

-- Initiate the search in the current window (`s`) or in the other windows (`S`).
-- Start typing a 2-character pattern (`{char1}{char2}`).
+* Initiate the search in the current window (`s`) or in the other windows (`S`), and start typing a 2-character search pattern (`{char1}{char2}`).

-- After typing `{char1}`, you see "labels" appearing next to some `{char1}{?}` pairs.
-You cannot use them yet - they only get active after finishing the pattern.
+* After typing `{char1}`, you see "labels" appearing next to some pairs.
+This is just a **preview** - labels only get active after finishing the pattern.

-- Enter `{char2}`.
-If the pair was not labeled, you automatically jump there.
-  You can safely ignore the remaining labels, and continue editing - those are guaranteed non-conflicting letters, disappearing on the next keypress.
+* Type `{char2}`, which filters out irrelevant matches.
+If there is an unlabeled pair, you automatically jump there.
+In case that was your target, you can safely ignore the remaining labels - those will not conflict with any sensible command, and will disappear on the next keypress.

-- Else: type the label character, that is now active.
+* Else: type the label character to jump to the given position.
 If there are more matches than available labels, you can move between groups with `<space>` and `<backspace>`.

 To move to the last character on a line, type `s{char}<space>`.
 To move to an empty line, type `s<space><space>`.